math4tots-misc/dbin/README.md

 # dbin: Declarative binary parser

-Like regular expression, but for binary data
+Like regular expressions, but for binary data

 A lightweight utility for parsing and rendering binary data